classtracks/conventions/README.md

 ## CSS Property Order

-### Why?

-Some components may end up having dozens of individual CSS property rules.
-Lets try to make it easier to quickly scan a component's style declarations and understand how it is intended to look and behave.

-Our convention is "grouped-by-type", based on [this CSS Tricks post.](https://css-tricks.com/poll-results-how-do-you-order-your-css-properties/)

-(Note: Comments and line breaks shown below not necessary in actual files.)
+Comments and line breaks shown below not necessary in actual files.

 ```
 .selector {